LoofGodd/TinhMoto/README.md

 #Tinh Moto
-This was my first website, I dicided to push it into git btw. :)
+This was my first website, I dicided to push it into github btw. :)